kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 }
 ```

-It reads`WeatherMessage` structure from the queue and serializes it into a JSON message using `create_weather_msg`.
+It reads the `WeatherMessage` structure from the queue and serializes it into a JSON message using `create_weather_msg`.
 Those are defined in a `weather_station.c` module, but let's look at them right now so you will have a complete picture of how the code works.
 The structure definition is really simple:

 ```c
 struct WeatherMessage